-ANSC 3315 Behavior and Management of Domestic Animals (3-0).
+ANSC 3315 Applied Animal Behavior and Welfare (3-0).
 Transdisciplinary study of animal behavior as it relates to the management and well-being of domestic livestock and captive animal species.
-Special emphasis is placed on human-animal interactions, assessment and standards, and facility design.
+Special emphasis on human-animal interactions, assessment and standards, and facility design.
 Prerequisite: ANSC 1419.